PgBiel/elembic/src/element.typ

         // Notify both modes about it (non-stateful and stateful) data.stateful = enable

+        let (show-normal, show-light, show-stateful) = if enable {
+          // TODO: Have a way to keep track of previous toggles and undo them (none, none, it => it.value.body)
+        } else {
+          (it => it.value.body, none, none)
+        }

+        show lbl-auto-mode: none
+        show lbl-normal-mode: show-normal
+        show lbl-light-mode: show-light
+        show lbl-stateful-mode: show-stateful

         // Sync data with style chain for non-stateful modes show lbl-get: set bibliography(title: [#metadata(data)#lbl-get])